The mass Vaccination programme is underway with people being directed to mass vaccination centres across Aberdeenshire.

 For those people who are unable to make their own way to appointments Belhelvie Community Council can co-ordinate and pay for taxis to help them attend their appointment.

-Please note this is initially restricted to those residing within the settlements of Belhelvie Parish (Balmedie, Belhelvie, Potterton, Whitecairns, Blackdog) and within a priority vaccination group.
+Please note this is initially restricted to those residing within the settlements of Belhelvie Parish (Balmedie, Belhelvie, Potterton, Whitecairns, Blackdog).

 Aberdeenshire North Foodbank

 Aberdeenshire North Foodbank have a center in Ellon that Belhevie, Balmedie, Blackdog, Whitecairns and Potterton residents can use.
 Everyone who comes to the foodbank for emergency food needs to have a valid foodbank voucher.
 You can find how who can help you with vouchers on the foodbank website.